Cursor vs. Copilot vs. Augment: The Enterprise Developer's Guide

 The 5-Minute Executive Summary

-You don't need another feature checklist.
-You need to know which tool will stop your team from burning sprint after sprint on code archaeology.
-Here's what separates these three platforms:
+Engineering teams don't need another feature checklist.
+They need to know which tool will stop their teams from burning sprint after sprint on code archaeology.

 The dividing line isn't UI polish.
-It's how much of your system the assistant can actually see.
-GitHub Copilot leverages expanded context windows (up to 64K-128K tokens), enabling architectural understanding across multiple files and modules.
-Cursor provides context for entire repositories of up to fifty thousand files.
-Augment reads everything: hundreds of thousands of files scattered across dozens of repositories, understanding cross-service contracts and shared libraries without needing manual context.
+It's how much of the system the assistant can actually see.
+GitHub Copilot leverages expanded context windows (up to 128K tokens in VS Code Insiders), enabling architectural understanding across multiple files.
+Cursor provides context for entire repositories of up to 50,000 files through local indexing.
+Augment reads everything: up to 500,000 files simultaneously across dozens of repositories, understanding cross-service contracts without needing manual context.

 Real teams hit these limits daily.
-Developers working with GitHub Copilot report it as "autocomplete on steroids" but admit they still "bounce between files to stitch suggestions together."
-Cursor's full-project Q&A works well but "falls flat the moment code jumps to another repo."
-Engineers testing Augment report that its agent "understood a payment flow spanning 30 microservices and wrote the integration tests in one shot."
-Something impossible with the other tools.
+Developers report GitHub Copilot as "autocomplete on steroids" but admit they still "bounce between files to stitch suggestions together" despite its 64,000-token context window.
+Cursor's full-project Q&A works well within its 50,000-file indexing limit but "falls flat the moment code jumps to another repo."
+Engineers testing Augment report that its agent "understood a payment flow spanning 30 microservices and wrote the integration tests in one shot" - something impossible with the other tools.

 Feature Comparison: What Actually Matters at Scale